msoos/cryptominisat/README.markdown

 CryptoMiniSat SAT solver
 ===========================================

-This system provides CryptoMiniSat, an advanced SAT solver.
+This system provides CryptoMiniSat, an advanced incremental SAT solver.
 The system has 3
 interfaces: command-line, C++ library and python.
 The command-line interface takes a [cnf](http://en.wikipedia.org/wiki/Conjunctive_normal_form) as an input in the [DIMACS](http://www.satcompetition.org/2009/format-benchmarks2009.html) format with the extension of XOR clauses.
-The C++ interface mimics this except that it allows for a more efficient system, with assumptions and multiple `solve()` calls.
+The C++ and pythong interface mimics this and also allows for incremental use: assumptions and multiple `solve()` calls.
 A C compatible wrapper is also provided.
 The python interface provides a high-level yet efficient API to use most of the C++ interface with ease.

 When citing, always reference our [SAT 2009 conference paper](https://link.springer.com/chapter/10.1007%2F978-3-642-02777-2_24), bibtex record is [here](http://dblp.uni-trier.de/rec/bibtex/conf/sat/SoosNC09).